lake-wg/edhoc/draft-ietf-lake-edhoc.md

 If the processing fails, then the protocol is discontinued, an error message sent, and the protocol state erased.
 Further details are provided in the following subsections.

 Different instances of the same message MUST NOT be processed in one protocol instance.
 Note that processing will fail if the same message appears a second time for EDHOC processing because the state of the protocol has moved on and now expects something else.
 This assumes that message duplication due to re-transmissions is handled by the transport protocol, see {{transport}}.
-The case when the transport does not support message de-duplication is addressed in {{no-de-duplication}}.
+The case when the transport does not support message deduplication is addressed in {{duplication}}.

 ## EDHOC Message 1 {#m1}